buddhist-uni/buddhist-uni.github.io/_content/booklets/metres-of-the-lakkhana-suttanta_norman.md

 pages: 36
 ---

 A collection of K.R.
-Norman's five-part series of articles on the different meters found in the [Lakkhaṇasutta of the Dīgha-nikāya](/content/canon/dn30).
+Norman's five-part series of articles on the different meters found in [the 30th Sutta of the Dīgha Nikāya](/content/canon/dn30).